 - Meditation therapy and other relaxation methods

-To learn more about your own MDMA withdrawal timeline and the services you need for detox, call Serenity House Detox now at 866-294-5306.
-With locations in Fort Lauderdale and West Palm Beach, FL, Serenity House Detox provides the personalized care you need.
+To learn more about your own MDMA withdrawal timeline and the services you need for detox, call Serenity House Detox & Recovery now at 866-294-5306.
+With locations in Fort Lauderdale and Jupiter, FL, Serenity House Detox & Recovery provides the personalized care you need.
 Go ahead.
 Pick up your phone.